Catalan verbs

-This article discusses the conjugation of verbs in a number of varieties of Catalan, including Old Catalan.
+This article discusses the conjugation of verbs in a number of varieties of Catalan-Valencian, including Old Catalan.
 Each verbal form is accompanied by its phonetic transcription.
-Widely used dialectal forms are included, even if they are not considered standard in either of the written norms: those of the Institut d'Estudis Catalans (based on central Catalan) and the Acadèmia Valenciana de la Llengua (based on common Valencian).
+Widely used dialectal forms are included, even if they are not considered standard in either of the written norms: those of the Institut d'Estudis Catalans (based on Central Catalan) and the Acadèmia Valenciana de la Llengua (based on common Valencian).
 Other dialectal forms exist, including those characteristic of minor dialects such as Ribagorçan and Algherese and transitional forms of major dialects (such as those spoken in the lower Ebro basin area around Tortosa and in the Empordà).

 Verb system in context

 The Catalan verb system has grammatical categories similar to those of neighbouring Romance languages such as Spanish, Occitan, French, and Italian.
 The formal similarities with Occitan are most noticeable.
 There is a visible divergence between Catalan and Occitan in Catalan second-person plural endings: -au, -eu, -iu, instead of the Occitan -atz, -etz, -itz.